lochiiconnectivity/pyOffice365/GUIDE.rst

 The credentials should be an application suitably authorized into your Azure Active Directory with the permissions detailed in `<README.rst>`_ for the API and features you are trying to use.

+Responses are returned as **Python objects** (namely a nested dict).

+The structure of these objects is documented by showing the reader (by way of example), a representation of the object in *JSON*.

 Managing your Tenant with GRAPH features
 ========================================